andrewrgoss/andrewrgoss.com/content/resources.md

 Walkthrough on some of the common lingo of big data, such as DaaS and Neural Networking.<br>
 <a href="http://dataconomy.com/a-beginners-guide-to-big-data-terminology" target="_blank">dataconomy.com</a>

+#### Complete Data Engineer’s Vocabulary
+Comprehensive A-Z list of different data engineering concepts and technologies with brief summaries and embedded links to learn more information.<br>
+<a href="https://towardsdatascience.com/complete-data-engineers-vocabulary-87967e374fad" target="_blank">towardsdatascience.com/complete-data-engineers-vocabulary</a>

 #### Conduktor
 Conduktor is the ultimate Apache Kafka desktop client for performing regular Kafka administration and development tasks.<br>
 <a href="https://www.conduktor.io" target="_blank">conduktor.io</a>